6 Ways subdomains impact your SEO performance

 6 ways subdomains impact SEO

 One of the main reasons a business may choose to create a subdomain is to try to positively impact their SEO performance.
-Here are six ways that can happen:
+Here are six ways that can happen.

-1. Better on-site experience
+1. Creating a better on-site experience

 Using a subdomain means you can provide a different user experience to your main website.
 Your subdomain is usually an expansion of your main website, when you want to explore a certain topic further but don’t want this information on your main website.